YSSF8/ChatGPT-Prompt-Library/README.md

 - **ConciseGPT**: Enhances the conciseness of ChatGPT, enabling it to provide brief responses.
 - **DadJokes**: Facilitates the generation of dad jokes by ChatGPT.
 - **OneGPT**: ChatGPT will respond to your inquiries with utmost brevity.
+- **GamingGPT**: ChatGPT serves as your optimal gaming partner, enhancing your gaming experience

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.